 - Revision and Exam preparation - How can I achieve the best grade possible in my exam?

-- Religion, Ethics and Philosophy in the media club.
-We also run a club where we investigate how issues of Religion, Ethics and Philosophy are portrayed in the media.
+- Religion, ethics and philosophy in the media club - we investigate how issues of religion, ethics and philosophy are portrayed in the media.
 We look at film, television and literature to explore how theses issues are shown.
 Students have the opportunity to suggest or present media that they want to investigate.

 Key Skills You will Learn: